+Next, one might conjecture that $(\pQM v^{\rho}) \cdot \bar{v}^m = (\pCL v^{\rho}) \cdot \bar{v}^m$ holds for classical processes: that is, processes in which $\rho, \rf, \chn[\rf], E_m$ all have the same eigenbasis and no coherence appears.
+While our numerical exploration suggests that this is the case for some specific scenarios, it is certainly false in general, even for simple examples (see Appendix \ref{CounterExamplesCQ}). }

-Finally, since the square roots of $M_{\rf}$ and $M_{\chn[\rf]}$ are certainly functions of the $\chn(a'|a)$ and the $\rf(a)$, the quantum Bayes rule can \textit{in principle} be written as in full analogy to Eq.~\eqref{bayes}.
-But writing down this expression \textit{in practice} requires the explicit expressions.
-For the simplest quantum case (the qubit) we would be working to solve for the roots of a quartic characteristic equation, for which no general analytical solution exists at present.
+A last question is whether the quantum Bayes rule can be written as in analogy to Eq.~\eqref{bayes}.
+The answer is: \textit{in principle, yes}, because the square roots of $M_{\rf}$ and $M_{\chn[\rf]}$ are certainly functions of the $\chn(a'|a)$ and the $\rf(a)$.
+However, writing down this expression \textit{in practice} requires the explicit expressions.
+Even for the simplest quantum case (the qubit), in general one would have to find the roots of a quartic characteristic equation.

-\subsection{Visualizing Quantum Inference via QPR}
+\section{Visualizing Quantum Inference via QPR}

-\subsubsection{Introducing Transition Graphs}
+\subsection{Introducing Transition Graphs}

 A notable advantage of stochastic maps is their ease of visualization.
 One can draw what might be called ``transition graphs'', where transition between $a_i$ to $a_{j}'$ are depicted by arrows going from the former to the latter.
 The probabiltiy weights on these transitions may be then depicted by a number or by a colour function.
 These kinds of graphs are not straightforward to write for the standard Hilbert space formalism.
 This is simply due to the use of complex terms, probability amplitudes and the plurality of possible basis choices.
 With QPR, we can illustrate transformations and their quantum Bayesian inverses with transition graphs just as we would for classical stochastic channels, albeit with the added task of depicting negativity in these transitions.